-Low Hall Nursery School welcomes all children.
+Church Hill Nursery School welcomes all children.
 As a result of this our provision for children with Special Education Needs and Disabilities (SEND) is highly thought of by parents and agencies that work with us in partnership to ensure that children get the very best start in life.
 Many of our two year old children come with undiagnosed special educational needs and disabilities.
 We work hard with families and agencies to support these children.
-Our 2023-24 intake 25 children (25%) received SEND support whether it is for complex learning difficulties, social and communication difficulties, complex medical needs or delayed speech.
-We are currently receiving funding for 9 children through EHC or SENIF funding.
-This will increase during the academic year as more applications are made, and we expect the number to be similar to last year's cohort with 9 children receiving funding, we currently have 1 child with EHC plan, at a level 5.
-Waltham Forest have allocated funding for 8 children though our Centre of Excellence places to ensure that the most complex children have funding from the beginning of the year.
+Our 2024-25 intake 22 children (24%) receive SEND support whether it is for complex learning difficulties, social and communication difficulties, complex medical needs or delayed speech.
+We are currently receiving funding for 7 children through EHC or SENIF funding.
+This will increase during the academic year as more applications are made, and we expect the number to be similar to last year's cohort with 12 children receiving funding, we currently have 3 (a further 2 under 20 week assessment date) children with EHC plans.
+Waltham Forest have allocated funding for up to 8 children though our Centre of Excellence places to ensure that the most complex children have funding from the beginning of the year.
 We are developing this model with LBWF so that complex children are allocated places in the right nursery for their level of need.

 As we have such high numbers, Waltham Forest has recognised that, due to our higher cost being a Maintained Nursery School, that to remain inclusive we must have some financial support to retain our team.
 We have started to develop Centres of Excellence to work in partnership WF Early Years SEND Pathway and NELFT to ensure children with complex SEND have the best support.
 We work in partnership with many agencies to support these families including SLT, school nursing team, the Early Help team and Waltham Forest SEND team to support these children as much as we can.
-Our SENDco is an experienced teacher.
-Last year she supported her counterpart at Church Hill as they completed the National SENDco Award.
+Our SENDco is an experienced teacher with over 25 years' experience as a SENDco.
+Last year she supported her counterpart at Low Hall as they completed the National SENDco Award.
 Waltham Forest have recognised our SEND practice is very successful and approached us to deliver SEND stay and play sessions and possibly offer Provision places.
-This year we have had training from the Autism Education Trust to further our use of communication boards for all children as part of our Ordinarily Available Provision (OAP) and a speech and language therapist to deliver Colourful Semantics.
+We are currently working with Waltham Forest to develop the delivery of this offer.
+This year we have had training from the Autism Education Trust to further our use of communication boards for all children as part of our Ordinarily Available Provision (OAP).
 SDP: 1.
-Develop idea with WF team to create a cycle of admissions for children who will probably need a Special School provision from Reception onwards who are known to health service

-2. To establish what the Centre of Excellence looks like and how it functions for children, families and staff

-Learn- Connect families with free learning opportunities in Waltham Forest
+Develop idea with WF team to create a cycle of admissions for children who will probably need a Special School provision from Reception onwards who are known to health service 2.
+To establish what the Centre of Excellence looks like and how it functions for children, families and staff Learn- Connect families with free learning opportunities in Waltham Forest